AdamJelley/EfficientOfflineRL/README.md

 ```bibtex
 ```

-Otherwise, if you are only interested in citing the CORL codebase, please use:
+Otherwise, if you are interested in citing the CORL codebase, please use:

 ```bibtex
 @inproceedings{